apache/sirona/src/site/markdown/instrumentation.md

 # Manually (clients)

 To handle manually the interception you need to import commons-monitoring-aop.
-Then you can rely on `org.apache.commons.monitoring.aop.MonitoringProxyFactory`.
+Then you can rely on `org.apache.sirona.aop.MonitoringProxyFactory`.

 `org.apache.commons.proxy.ProxyFactory` key defines the proxy factory to use to create proxies For instance to use javassist you set it to `org.apache.commons.proxy.factory.javassist.JavassistProxyFactory`